swaingotnochill/swaingotnochill/README.md

 </br>
 About Me:

-- 🔭 I’m currently working on...Rhythm.
+- 🔭 I’m currently working on...Nothing.
+Just spending time learning stuffs.
-- 🌱 I’m currently learning...Mathematics and Machine Learning.
+- 🌱 I’m currently learning...DevOps and OpenCL.
-- 👯 I’m looking to collaborate on...Machine Learning and Flutter.
+- 👯 I’m looking to collaborate on...Machine Learning and C++ Development.
 - 💼 I’m pursuing a Bachelor's degree in Electrical Engineering.
-- 🤔 I’m looking for help with...pretty much everything.
-I am kinda stupid guy.
+- 🤔 I’m looking for help in ......
 - 💬 Ask me about...Mathematics, Physics, Machine Learning & Anime.
 - ⚡ Fun fact:...Sasuke should just give a planetary devastation to Sakura.